swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

    But if the type natively supports appending, you could also just use `Self` as the buffer type.

-4. It would be possible to provide default implementations for the three buffer methods if the buffer type were `String` or a `RangeReplaceableCollection` and the literal and interpolation types were also compatible types.
-This could make simple conformances very easy: just implement `init(stringInterpolation: String)` and the standard library would provide default implementations for the rest.
+4. We could provide default implementations of `makeStringInterpolationBuffer()`, `appendLiteralSegment(_:to:)`, and `appendInterpolatedSegment(_:to:)` which would cover many common scenarios, such as when the associated types were `String`.
+This would mean that, in practice, many conforming types would only need to implement the initializer.

 The disadvantages are: